Statistics on child abuse How many children are abused or neglected in the UK

 However, there are a number of different sources of information, including official government statistics and academic research.
 These give us an indication of the number of children who are affected by abuse.

-There are currentlyidentified as needing protection from abuse in the UK
+There were overidentified as needing protection from abuse in the UK in 2017